-Report cards are issued at the end of each quarter at the middle and high schools.
+Report cards are issued at the end of a trimester for elementary school students and each quarter at the middle and high schools.
 Additionally, you may access progress reports at any time during the school year.
-Special education progress reports will be issued whenever report cards are sent home.
+Special education progress reports will be issued whenever report cards are sent home